 - Stress Fractures – Unlike a standard fracture, a stress fracture is a small crack along the surface of the bone.
 Continuing to apply force to the bone often results in pain and can make the cracks worse over time.

-- Achilles Tendinitis – The tendons that run down the back of the lower leg can become inflamed after a sudden increase of repeated activity.
+- Achilles Tendinitis – The tendons that run down the back of the lower leg can become inflamed after a sudden increase in repeated activity.
 This can create tiny tears in the tendon, which can become progressively worse and cause heel pain without treatment or recovery.

 - Morton’s Neuroma – This is a thickening of nerve tissue at the ball of the foot that is common among runners.
 The repeated pounding of the feet against hard surfaces can cause irritation and compression of the nerve, leading to sensations of pain, tingling, or numbness.

-- Black Toenail – Another condition often seen among runners, this is a collection of blood beneath a toenail often caused by the repetitive striking of the nail against the inside of a shoe.
+- Black Toenail – Another condition often seen among runners, is a collection of blood beneath a toenail often caused by the repetitive striking of the nail against the inside of a shoe.
 The discoloration can be accompanied by a throbbing pain, and sometimes the toenail will fall off.

 Sports Injury Treatment and Prevention